 What is your understanding of the issue that you are seeking to address?

-An estimated 5.4 MILLION adults in the US have ASD.
-The CDC estimates CA is home to the largest population (701,669).
-Knowing that LA comprises 25% of CA’s population (2021 census), we estimate there are over 175,000 Angelenos with ASD.
+Over 5.4 MILLION adults in the US have ASD.
+The CDC estimates CA is home to the largest proportion (701,669).
+Knowing LA comprises 25% of CA's population (2021 census), we estimate over 175,000 Angelenos have ASD!
 This population is growing.
-Each year, 50,000 teenagers with ASD across the nation turn 18 and age out of school-based services.
-Upon leaving school, there are few services available - ¼ receive no postsecondary services.
-Adults with ASD struggle with social interactions, making employment difficult.
-This renders over 90% unemployed or underemployed.
-Lack of employment leads to loneliness - adults with ASD are 4X more likely to experience loneliness than neurotypical adults.
-This means 10% or less of adults with ASD have a financially stable, meaningful life.
-COVID-19 has led to more unemployment and social isolation in the ASD and neurotypical community.
-Reflecting on how JHFA changed their life, one student said, “without JHFA I feel lonely.”
+Each year, 50,000 teenagers with ASD across the nation turn 18 & age out of school-based services.
+Upon leaving school, there are very few services available - 1/4 receive no postsecondary services.
+ASD Adults struggle with social interactions, making employment difficult.
+That renders over 90% unemployed or underemployed!
+UNDER 10% of adults with ASD have a financially stable, meaningful life.
+Lack of employment leads to loneliness and amplified social challenges.
+Adults with ASD are 4x more likely to experience loneliness than neurotypical adults.
+As such, JHFA provides employment skills & advocacy for adults with ASD.
+Reflecting on how JHFA has changed their life, one student stated, "without JHFA I would feel lonely and without purpose."

 Describe the project, program, or initiative this grant will support to address the issue.

-JHFA has served the ASD community since 2014.
-A grant from LA2050 will enhance our model by codifying our curriculum and aligning experiential learning opportunities in four career tracks.
+JHFA has offered vocational training to the ASD community since 2014.
+A grant from LA2050 will enhance our model by codifying our curriculum with aligned experiential learning opportunities in four career tracks.
 While other vocational programs focus on menial tasks, we use music as a vehicle for change.
-Music therapy is well-established as effective for children with ASD.
-The engaging nature/accessibility elicits positive responses and research has found advanced music memory/aptitude in the population.
-No other organization uses music for vocational services.
-This project will help participants develop musical skills as well as transferable professional and social skills.
-1. Develop the JHFA curriculum.
+Music therapy is well-established in K-12 ASD services as an effective therapy for ASD children.
+Researchers have discussed advanced music memory, responsiveness & aptitudes within the adult ASD population.
+However, no other org has used music as a vehicle for supporting adults with ASD in vocational training!
+This project will assist ASD adults with skills specific to music industry AND transferable professional & social skills.
+This grant will help: 1.
+Develop JHFA curriculum.
 Stage 1 addresses music-industry knowledge.
-Stage 2 focuses on four career tacks: 1. performance, 2, composition, 3. music administration, and 4. teaching.
-Electives include Teacher Training, Digital Marketing, and Music Software (Audio Recording, Engineering, Music Production).
-Courses will be offered digitally through the online platform Moodle and in-person.
-2. Internships.
-JHFA will partner with a variety of local organizations to deliver aligned internships for each career track (Kayne Eras Center, Music is Unity, and the Cities of Pasadena and Culver City).
-Each musician will receive one-on-one job coaching.
-3. Digital music library.
-JHFA will promote the first music library of songs by artists with ASD, helping them earn passive income while building the social skills for in-person work.
+Stage 2 focuses on 4 career tacks: performance, composition, music administration & teaching.
+JHFA will offer courses digitally through online platform Moodle in-person, digitally or hybrid.
+2. Create internships.
+JHFA will partner with a variety of local orgs to deliver aligned internships for each career track (Melrose Trading Post, Kayne Eras Center, Music is Unity & the Cities of Pasadena & Culver City).
+Each musician will receive one-on-one coaching including portfolio dev & guidance with self-promotion from JHFA staff.
+3. Promote a digital music library.
+JHFA will launch & promote the first music library of songs specifically by artists with ASD.

 Describe how Los Angeles County will be different if your work is successful.